untodesu/voxelius/docs/dev/engine/dev-code-style.md

 |Pointer alignment|Left|
 |Reference alignment|Left|

-> **NOTE:** if a formatting result looks wrong, do not edit `.clang-format` first.
-Split the code into smaller chunks so clang-format can handle it better. 👉👈
+> **NOTE:** If formatting looks wrong, do not edit `.clang-format` first.
+Split the code into smaller chunks so clang-format can handle it better.

 ## Naming